 Needless to say, the rice terraces were important to the survival of the Ifugao people; it is even strongly ingrained in their culture since the knowledge to sustain these fields have been passed on from generation to generation.
 This perfectly exemplifies how humans can harmonize with nature in order to come up with a sustainable agricultural system using traditional techniques.

-It helps to note that this is not the only rice terraces in the world; most can be found in Asia and there are even other rice terraces in the rest of the islands in the Philippines.
+It helps to note that these are not the only rice terraces in the world; most can be found in Asia and there are even other rice terraces in the rest of the islands in the Philippines.

 So if rice terraces can be found in other places… why then should you still see the rice terraces in Banaue, Philippines?
 Well, here’s why: